ababic/django-cogwheels/docs/source/usage/index.rst

     YOURAPP_MAIN_MENU_MAX_DEPTH = 1

-If you are unhappy with default prefix chosen by Cogwheels, you can easily specficy your own by adding a ``prefix`` attribute to your settings helper class. e.g.
+If you are unhappy with default prefix chosen by Cogwheels, you can easily specify your own by adding a ``prefix`` attribute to your settings helper class. e.g.

 .. code-block:: python